 - Personalizing Your Query Letters (free webinar)

-With a polished book and a sharp query letter in hand, you can begin serious efforts to find a literary agent.
+With a polished book and sharp query letter in hand, you can begin serious efforts to find a literary agent.
 You’ll first need to compile a list of agents who’d be perfect for your book.
 Our literary agents directory is an excellent place to start — you can search 600+ agents by genre, location, and keyword.
 All the information you need is right there!

-Once you have your literary agent shortlist, query just 6-8 agents per round, starting with the closest matches, and widening the search if necessary.
+Once you have your literary agent shortlist, query just 6-8 agents per round, starting with the closest matches and widening the search if necessary.
 There are three reasons why you should only query 6-8 agents each time:

 - To ensure you personalize each letter, which takes time and research;